Avuxo/wa2/README.md

 If the hook function is to run _before_ the original, it should return _void_ and call the original as the last step with no return being called.
 If the function is to run _after_ the original, it should return the type of the original function, call the function _first_, store the return value, perform hooked actions, and then finally return the original return value.

 The function _must_ take the arguments of the original function and _must_ call into the original.
 It should not do any returning because when the `ret` instruction is called, a second return in _your_ function will cause the pointer it returns to to be messed up.
-See both `audioFunctionHook`, and `endSceneHook` for examples of this done right.
+See `GameHooks.cpp` for examples of this done right.

 Also note that [MS calling conventions](https://docs.microsoft.com/en-us/cpp/cpp/calling-conventions?view=msvc-160) must be adhered to for the function you're calling into to make sure the call stack is organized in the manner you expect.
 It should be pretty easy to tell with a debugger and most disassemblers will outright tell you the full signature (calling convention and all).
 In the event that a hook function is a member function marked `__thiscall`, `__fastcall` is a nearly identical convention and can be used in its place.
 The only change is that the first argument must be a `void *self` put before the argument list in the `__thiscall`.